cityofaustin/Residential-Permitting/_project_steps/Porch-Carport-Garage/define-copy.md

 * Make sure to tell your reviewer your shed needs an electric permit and circle it on your application.

-* If you want to run a line of electricity to your deck for an outlet or fan, you will need to get a stand-alone electric permit in person from the&nbsp;[Service Center](/residential/resources/contact/#service-contact) at One Texas Center.
+* If you want to run a line of electricity to your deck for an outlet or fan, you will need to get a stand-alone electric permit in person from the [Service Center](/residential/resources/contact/#service-contact) at One Texas Center.

 * Only a registered electrician can get a permit if the electricity on your deck requires making changes to the main electrical meter.